 Find a role you’re interested in

 Researching positions in company career pages can be daunting.
 Here is a short list of career options in tech that don’t require coding skills.

 User Experience Designer

-If customer service is one of your strong suits, this might be a great option for you.
-As a UX designer, finding the strengths and weaknesses of a product, understanding what users need, and analyzing user activity are some of the tasks that you’ll do.
+If customer service is one of your strong suits, this might be a great option.
+As a UX designer, you’ll be involved with discovering user needs and influencing a site’s design and content.

-The job responsibilities of a system administrator includes backing up files, keeping computers working, installing software, and more.
+The job responsibilities of a system administrator include backing up files, keeping computers working, installing software and more.
 Some sysadmins understand code, but it’s possible you can learn the basics or essentials as you continue on this career path.

-Even though knowing how to program is helpful, having this skill is not required for tech writers.
-There will always be opportunities to research and create information that does not require coding skills like manuals, project plans, software test plans, or design specifications.
+Even though a working knowledge of programming is helpful for a tech writer, intense coding knowledge isn’t required.
+There will always be opportunities to research and create information like manuals, project plans, software test plans and design specifications.

 Research employers and network

 It’s no secret that Madison is a hub for established tech firms and start-ups alike.
-In 2017, Madison ranked 10th on the list of top 25 tech cities in the U.S. and given how tech and business intersect in Madison, there’s no shortage of employment opportunity.
+In 2017, Madison ranked 10th on the list of top 25 tech cities in the U.S. Given how tech and business intersect in Madison, there’s no shortage of employment opportunity.